slatedocs/slate/source/includes/_object-reference.md

 * show_codes: For categorical types only.
 If true, numeric values are shown.
 * show_counts: If true, show counts; if false, show percents.
 * include_missing: For categorical types only.
 If true, include missing categories.
-* column_width: For "untyped" Variables only.
-The selected display width of column data, in pixels, or None.
-* include_noneoftheabove: For multipleresponse types only.
+* include_noneoftheabove: For multiple-response types only.
 If true, display a "none of the above" category in the requested summary or analysis.
 * geodata: A list of associations of a variable to Crunch geodatm entities.
 PATCH a variable entity amending the `view.geodata` in order to create, modify, or remove an association.
 An association is an object with required keys `geodatum`, `feature_key`, and optional `match_field`.
 The geodatum must exist; `feature_key` is the name of the property of each ‘feature’ in the geojson/topojson that corresponds to the `match_field` of the variable (perhaps a dotted string for nested properties; e.g. ”properties.postal-code”).
 By default, `match_field` is “name”: a categorical variable will match category names to the `feature_key` present in the given geodatum.

 ##### discarded

 Discarded is a boolean value indicating whether the variable should be viewed as part of the dataset.
 Hiding variables by setting discarded to True is like a soft, restorable delete method.

-Default is "False".
+Default is `false`.

 ##### private

-If True, the variable will not show in the common variable catalog; instead, it will be included in the private variables catalog.
-Such variables may have their ids included in the variable order.
+If `true`, the variable will not show in the common variable catalog; instead, it will be included in the personal variables catalog.

 ##### missing_reasons